Beneficial Foods That Help Improve Eyesight

 You could also add citrus fruits or buckwheat to your daily diet to increase the amount of rutin you get from food naturally.

-Selenium, which is found in a wide variety of foods, helps to neutralize free radicals which can damage your eyes.
+Selenium is found in a wide variety of foods.
+It helps to neutralize free radicals which can damage your eyes.
 Free radicals are the cause of oxidization in the eyes, a contributor to macular degeneration.
 The good news is that many of the foods you already eat contain selenium.
-Foods such as fish, shellfish, eggs, mushrooms, and onions are good sources of Selenium.
+Foods such as fish, shellfish, eggs, mushrooms, and onions are good sources.

 Are you having trouble seeing clearly while driving at night?
 This could be caused by a lack of vitamin A in your diet.
 You may want to consider adding sweet potatoes, carrots, mangoes, spinach, or cantaloupe to your daily meals.
 These are all excellent sources of vitamin A which is essential to good eye health.

-We can’t forget the Omega-3.
-This is one fatty acid that is essential for many of our bodies organs to function correctly including our eyes.
-People who love fish and seafood will be glad to know that you’re likely already getting the omega-3 you need in your diet.
+We can’t forget omega-3.
+This is one fatty acid that is essential for many of our bodies’ organs to function correctly, including our eyes.
+Do you love fish and seafood?
+If so, you’ll be glad to know that you’re likely already getting the omega-3 you need in your diet.
 Some other sources of omega-3 are flaxseeds, soybeans, and canola oil.

-Don’t rush to the store for orange juice!
-Contrary to popular belief there are better sources of vitamin C available.
+Don’t rush to the store for orange juice just yet!
+Contrary to popular belief, there are better sources of vitamin C available.
 Chili peppers, sweet peppers, kale, parsley, collard greens, broccoli, watercress, cauliflower, cabbage, and strawberries all contain vitamin C.

-Broccoli, spinach, and kale are also excellent sources of vitamin E which can also help reduce your chances of developing cataracts because of its antioxidant action.
-If you really don’t care for green vegetables you can also get vitamin E from wheat germ.
+Broccoli, spinach, and kale are also excellent sources of vitamin E. This crucial vitamin can help reduce your chances of developing cataracts because of its antioxidants.
+If you really don’t care for green vegetables, you can also get vitamin E from wheat germ.
 You may be wondering just how you’re supposed to add wheat germ to your diet.
 You can simply sprinkle some on cereal or yogurt!

-These two carotenoids have been shown to protect the retina from harmful ultra violet blue light.
-Because of their ability to absorb this harmful light and their antioxidant qualities they can help to prevent age-related macular degeneration.
+These two carotenoids have been shown to protect the retina from harmful ultraviolet blue light.
+Because of their ability to absorb harmful light and their antioxidant qualities, they can help prevent age-related macular degeneration.

-You don’t have to settle for a boring tossed salad, you can find zeaxanthin and it’s sidekick lutein in a wide variety of greens.
-Kale, chard, spinach, watercress, chicory, turnip greens, mustard greens, radicchio, collards, dandelion greens, fresh basil, parsley, and arugula as well as zucchini all contain zeaxanthin.
+You don’t have to settle for a boring tossed salad.
+Zeaxanthin, and its sidekick lutein, is found in a wide variety of greens.
+Like, kale, chard, spinach, watercress, chicory, turnip greens, mustard greens, radicchio, collards, dandelion greens, fresh basil, parsley, and arugula.

-Does this sound like you’d have to eat non-stop all day to get the vitamins and minerals your eyes need to remain healthy?
+It might sound like you’d have to eat non-stop to get all the vitamins your eyes need to remain healthy.
 Sadly, that could be true.
 You’d need to spend more time grocery shopping and cooking.
 And, most of us just don’t have time for all the prep work that kind of diet would entail.
-Not to mention that a diet high in all the natural foods that contain these vitamins and nutrients can tend to be a bit expensive.
+Not to mention that a diet high in all the natural foods can be expensive.
 Some people choose the option of growing their own vegetables in order to save money.

-If you’re having trouble keeping track of all the vegetables, fruits and greens that you should be including in your eye healthy diet, just remember that almost all fresh fruits, vegetables and dark green leafy vegetables contain vitamins, minerals, and nutrients that are beneficial to your vision.
+Having trouble keeping track of all the nutrients you need for an eye-healthy diet?
+Just remember that almost all fruits and dark green leafy vegetables contain vitamins, minerals, and nutrients that are beneficial to your vision.

 Does all of this still seem like a lot to remember?

-Don’t panic, there is a way to be sure that your body gets all these vitamins and nutrients and you’ll still have time to go to work!
+Don’t panic, there is a way to ensure your body gets all these vitamins and nutrients.
+And, you’ll still have time to go to work!
 While many of the foods we’ve listed contain more than one of the vitamins or minerals you may need, we understand that time is still of the essence for many people.

-We understand that there just isn’t enough time in the day for all the things you already have to get done, so we have combined 17 of the most necessary nutrients for good eye health into one simple to take pill.
+We understand that there just isn’t enough time in the day for all the things you already have to get done.
+So, we’ve combined 17 of the most necessary nutrients for good eye health into one simple-to-take pill.
 Even with the hectic lifestyles that many of us lead, we can make time to add one pill in the morning!
 Especially if it means that our vision will stay strong and healthy because of it.